MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 ### Querying for Associated Virtual Records

 In Task 5 of above, described how to Retrieve Associated Planner Tasks.
 This operation is supported for all of the virtual tables.
-When executing this request, you must include a `$filter` query which specifies the Collaboration Root ID as shown below:
+When executing this request, you must include a `$filter` query, which specifies the Collaboration Root ID as shown below:

 # [Request](#tab/request12)